 The Vespa Cloud provides the features you need to develop and run Vespa applications in production with confidence at the lowest possible cost.
 This page explains the features and services that are included.

 Why not let the team that's building Vespa and has years of experience operating it operate your applications as well?
 Setting up a Vespa instance for production is not hard, but operating securely and with high availability over time is challenging: Keeping the Vespa version and OS up to date, handling failing nodes, making continuous deployments safe and so on.

 The Vespa cloud is already running business critical applications on behalf of many organizations, handling about half a million user requests per second.
 It performs all routine operations tasks automatically, which ensures they are performed in a timely fashion, following best practices, every time.
 This includes tasks such as

-This leaves room for the Vespa Cloud engineers to analyze and work to mitigate problems before they have observable consequences.
+This leaves the Vespa Cloud engineers to analyze and work to mitigate problems before they have observable consequences.
 And for the rare time-critical issues that do happen, our on-call staff is ready to assist 24/7.

-Building out these capabilities is time-consuming and difficult, and manually operations is expensive and error-prone.
+Building out these capabilities is time-consuming and difficult, and performing operations manually is expensive and error-prone.
 Leaving this to the Vespa Cloud gives the best results at the lowest possible cost.

 Using the Vespa Cloud gives you access to the world's best Vespa support, period, and there's no other way to buy it.
 This is because this support is provided by the team that develops Vespa, and we prefer to provide support in an environment which we know is operated according to best practices.
 Just by using the Vespa Cloud, at no extra cost, you get access to next-business day support from the Vespa team.